-When it comes to your personal, professional, or business development there is no business as usual.
+When it comes to your personal, professional, or business development there's no business as usual.
 Business as usual means you, your team, or your business has plateaued.

-This probably means that you and your business are in a comfortable, yet stagnant, zone.
+This probably means that you and your business are in a comfort zone, yet stagnant.
 You need to continually raise the bar if you want to keep growing.

-Tip: Make it a habit to ask yourself if there are new skills that you or your team could benefit from learning.
+Pro Tip: Make it a habit to ask yourself if there are new skills that you or your team member could benefit from learning.

 3. Challenges Are Opportunities

-Reflection doesn’t come naturally for many people, especially when you’re in a stressful situation.
+Self-reflection doesn’t come naturally for many people, especially when you’re in difficult situations.
 But it’s definitely something that you can learn through practice.

 4. Perfection Is Overrated